Burkina Faso fast facts

-Key thematic and sectoral action areas in 2017:
+Key thematic and sectoral action areas:

 PAGE's work in Burkina Faso continues to focus on the integration of inclusive green economy goals and targets into national planning documents.
 The government of Burkina Faso has shown its commitment to green economy through adopting:

 A National Programme for Economic and Social Development

 PAGE's work in Burkina Faso focuses on: